meraxes-devs/dragons/CONTRIBUTING.rst

 Ready to contribute?
 Here's how to set up `ssimpl` for local development.

-1. Fork the `ssimpl` repo on GitHub.
+1. Fork the `ssimpl` repo on BitBucket.
 2. Clone your fork locally::

     $ git clone git@bitbucket.org:your_name_here/ssimpl.git